-In order for the group to start transforming their separate subjectivity's, they must first arrive, through organized discussion and an agreed-upon method of decision-making, an agreement on the following:
+In order for the group to start transforming their separate subjectivities, they must first arrive, through organized discussion and an agreed-upon method of decision-making, an agreement on the following:

 1. Their ideology.
 2. A program or programs for activity within a prescribed period, long enough for them to complete some projects, and yet short enough so that they can see the end at the beginning.
-3. A structure within which they can carry out these programs and which will also provide for the continuing growth and developing of the group as a whole and for every member in it.
+3. A structure within which they can carry out these programs and which will also provide for the continuing growth and developing of the group as a whole and or every member in it.
+4. Standards of membership.
+5. Methods for continuing evaluation of their activities and themselves.